Roofing dumpster rental in Ridgecrest

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard bin that was not built for the load.
-For these heavy tear-offs, we route in a reinforced 30-yard container with a heavier floor plate; we also cap the fill volume below the visual rim to manage axle weight.
-Our lowboy transport ensures stability.
-We also handle standard general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times what asphalt does per square.
+For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate: we cap the fill volume well below the visual rim to keep axle weight legal.
+We use a lowboy for transport; our team also manages your general construction debris service for mixed project loads.

 Same-day Pickup for Fast Roof Project Turnover